Keep Your Smile Safe This Summer

 Protect your children.

-Play hard and play safe.
+Play hard and be safe.